Azure/aztk/docs/13-configuration.md

 # Allow master node to also be a worker <true/false> (Default: true)
 # worker_on_master: true

+# Where do you want to run the driver <dedicated/master/any> (Default: dedicated if at least one dedicated node or any otherwise)
+# scheduling_target: dedicated

 # wait: <true/false>
 wait: true
 ```